So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 The real step up, however, happens at the highest condition ranges, where a PSA 9 Rose rookie card is worth about 40x that of a PSA 6 copy!

-Most collectors wouldn't even be able to tell the difference between the condition of these two cards.
-But, in the hobby today, condition is everything.
+Most collectors wouldn’t even be able to tell the difference between the condition of these two cards.
+But, in the hobby today, the condition is everything.

-A PSA 6 Pete Rose Rookie Card valued at roughly 1/40th of the value of a PSA 9 Pete Rose 9 rookie!
+A PSA 6 Pete Rose Rookie Card is valued at roughly 1/40th of the value of a PSA 9 Pete Rose 9 rookie!

 Should I Get My Card Graded?